-Meredith Strohm Gunter represents the Weldon Cooper Center for Public Service at the University of Virginia as Outreach Director for the Demographics & Workforce Group.
+Meredith Strohm Gunter represents the Weldon Cooper Center for Public Service at the University of Virginia as Outreach Director for the Demographics Research Group.
 Meredith’s career experience includes senior administrative posts at three institutions of higher education in Virginia, policy and special initiative development for the Governor’s Office, international services and support for a major Virginia law firm, and a number of freelance writing, editing, and planning projects.

-Hamilton Lombard is a research specialist for the Demographics & Workforce Group at the University of Virginia Weldon Cooper Center for Public Service.
+Hamilton Lombard is a research specialist for the Demographics Research Group at the University of Virginia Weldon Cooper Center for Public Service.
 His expertise is in demographic change, particularly the different components of population growth and decline, and the effect of government policy on population patterns.
 Hamilton has worked in local and regional planning in Virginia and the United Kingdom.

 Amy Muldoon is the coordinator for the Demographics Research Group at the Weldon Cooper Center for Public Service.
 She has experience designing websites, building and maintaining databases, and managing various college programs and projects.
 She is actively involved in UVA's sustainability initiatives and the Staff Senate.